 Still hunting playoffs, 3-7 Giants visit Burrow-less Bengals

-COLUMBUS, Ohio (AP) -- Despite losing their first five games and starting 3-7, the New York Giants find themselves in a surprising playoff derby in the NFC East.
+COLUMBUS, Ohio — Despite losing their first five games and starting 3-7, the New York Giants find themselves in a surprising playoff derby in the NFC East.

 The Giants are in the thick of it and have already beaten divisional rivals Washington (4-7) twice, and split games with Philadelphia (3-6-1).